All Episodes

 It just makes my blood boil.

-It irritates it irritates me uh all the heck.
+It irritates me all the heck.

 If I were a CIA agent, if I were a CIA interrogator, I would tell Eric Holder to start the trial this week.

-And by the way, the last surviving Kennedy brother, Barack Obama, again today makes it plain, got nothing to do with this investigation.
+And by the way, the last surviving Kennedy brother, Barack Obama, again today makes it plain, I got nothing to do with this investigation.

 Attorney General doing that.